Elf Cookies

 Instructions

 • Preheat oven to 375°.
-Mix brown sugar, granulated sugar, butter, egg, egg yolk and vanilla in large bowl until well mixed.
+Using a stand mixer or hand mixer, mix brown sugar, granulated sugar, butter, egg, egg yolk and vanilla in large bowl until well combined.

-• Stir in flour, baking powder, salt, and baking soda until blended.(Dough will be soft and creamy.)
+• Add in flour, baking powder, salt, and baking soda and mix until blended.(Dough will be soft and creamy.)
 If making chocolate cookies, add cocoa powder (optional) and mix until smooth.

-• Add peppermint bark, chocolate candies, chocolate dinner mints, and sprinkles into the dough until well mixed.
+• Add peppermint bark, chocolate candies, chocolate dinner mints, and sprinkles into the dough and fold in with a spoon or spatula until well mixed.

 • Bake 10 to 12 minutes until edges are lightly golden.
 Cool 1 minute on wire rack; remove from baking sheets and cool completely.